xelis-project/xelis-community/mining-hashrates/README.md

 - User: Your username.
 Leave empty if you want.
 - Stock (no modifications)
   - Hashrate: Actual hashrate reported in (kh/s).
-  - Power Range: The power draw range in watts.
+  - Power Range: The power draw range in watt.
 Ex: [140, 160]
 - OC (overclock)
   - Core Clock: The core clock in Ghz.
   - Core Clock Offset: The core clock offset.
   - Mem Clock: The memory clock in Ghz.
   - Mem Clock Offset: The memory clock offset.
   - Hashrate: Actual hashrate reported in (kh/s).
-  - Power Range: The power draw range in watts.
+  - Power Range: The power draw range in watt.
 Ex: [140, 160]
 - MAX OC (maximum overclock)
   - Core Clock: The core clock in Ghz.
   - Core Clock Offset: The core clock offset.
   - Mem Clock: The memory clock in Ghz.
   - Mem Clock Offset: The memory clock offset.
   - Hashrate: Actual hashrate reported in (kh/s).
-  - Power Range: The power draw range in watts.
+  - Power Range: The power draw range in watt.
 Ex: [140, 160]

-We don't store efficiency because we can calculate with `hashrate (KH/s) / power consumption (watts)`.
+We don't store efficiency because we can calculate with `hashrate (KH/s) / power consumption (watt)`.

 You can copy this default template and modify the values.
 Paste in the array inside `hashrate.js` afterwards: